-In accordance with the information provided by the Pension Fund Administrators ("AFPs"), as of July 9, 2021, the total approximate withdrawn amount by pension fund account holders for the first, second and third withdrawals equals approximately US\$50 billion.
-In particular, pursuant to the data reported by the AFPs, to that date, 11,021,807 individuals submitted their request for the first withdrawal of funds, of which 98.5% have already received their payments, totaling disbursements by the AFPs of approximately US\$21 billion.
-For the second withdrawal, the total number of account holders that have submitted their requests equals 8,675,150, of which 97.1% have received their payment, resulting in a total disbursement of approximately US\$16.3 billion.
-According to the information provided by the AFPs, as of March 12, 2021, as a result of the first and second withdrawals, a total of 2,953,525 people have withdrawn all their funds from AFPs and no longer have pension savings in their mandatory individually funded accounts.
-Finally, for the third withdrawal, 6,738,272 account holders have submitted their requests, of which 96.1% have received their respective payments, equivalent to a total disbursement of approximately US\$12.6 billion.
-For a description of the statute that allowed pension fund account holders to make the first and second withdrawal from their individual investment accounts, see "Monetary and Financial System - Pension Funds and the Chilean Pension System" in the Annual Report.
+According to information provided by the pension fund industry, as of August 20, 2021, the total amount that pension fund account holders have redeemed pursuant to the first, second and third withdrawals permitted in connection with the COVID-19 pandemic is approximately US\$48,325,000,000.
+According to the same source, a total of 12,240,181 individuals submitted a request in the first withdrawal, of which 98.7% have been paid, amounting to a total redemption of approximately US\$19,690,000,000 from the pension funds.
+For the second withdrawal, 9,197,004 individuals requested withdrawals, of which 97.2% were paid, amounting to a total redemption of approximately US\$15,824,000,000.
+According to the same source, as of March 12, 2021, following the first and second withdrawal, a total of 2,953,525 account holders of the system have withdrawn all their funds and no longer have pension savings in their mandatory individually funded accounts.
+Finally, as for the third withdrawal, 7,232,512 individuals requested withdrawals, of which 96.9% were paid, amounting to a total redemption of approximately US\$12,811,000,000.
+For a more details on the first, second and third withdrawals, see "Monetary and Financial System - Pension Funds and the Chilean Pension System" in the Annual Report.